Retropix-NSMBW/NSMBWRR/README.md

 - This has a webpage! (or will, depending on when you read this).
 This will be hosted at https://retropix-nsmbw.github.io and will be linked at the bottom of this page.
 - My name is pronounced "Retro Picks".
 I know already many people may say it as "Ruh Tropics" or "Re Tropics".

+# The Project.

+This is a big project!
+This will be an all-inclusive mod of New Super Mario Bros.
+Wii - Containing ALL mainline Super Mario Bros.
+Games, Fangames and more!
+Game list and creators below.
+Confirmed games have "^" at the end of them, while games unconfirmed have "<" and games that are being considered have ">" and a reason why.

+Nintendo

+Super Mario Bros
+Super Mario Bros 2 JPN (lost levels)
+Super Mario Bros 2 WRLD
+Super Mario Bros 3
+Super Mario World WRLD / Super Mario Bros 4 JPN

 # Links

 Discord - https://discord.gg/8CyNnm3Xx4 (will work forever, just started server, no vanity)